Modenas: Kawasaki Based Models

+Kawasaki ZX-6R

+In 2024, Modenas announced that the Gurun assembled Kawasaki ZX-6R would be exported to China.
+This is after Modenas has gained approval from both Kawasaki Heavy Industries and the China Quality Certification Centre to do so.
+The model would be sold locally in 2025.

 Participation in motorcycle races

 Modenas formed a factory team and supported some other teams using their machines to take part in Malaysian Cub Prix, a tournament of moped held in Malaysia to compete with Yamaha and Suzuki machines.
 The teams use Modenas Kriss machines for Wira category and Modenas Dinamik for Expert category.

 Modenas also used to take part in MotoGP via Team Modenas KR before taken over by Proton in 2001.
 Kenny Roberts and Bud Aksland built the 500 cc V3-cylinder 2-stroke machine for the team.